Conversation Skills - Using Social Skills Language

 Another thing we like to say in class is:

-"Use your word, not your hands."
+"Use words, not your hands."

 This also helps children develop their own self awareness.

-Awareness of Others - There are times when children hurt one another either emotionally or physically.
+There are times when children hurt one another either emotionally or physically.
 Regardless of whether or not the action was accidental, it is important to teach children to take care of the situation they created.
 This is what we say:

 "Look at your friend's face."